 Take particular care to identify complaints that might be considered serious, high risk or high profile, as these may require particular action or raise critical issues that need senior management's direct input.
-The SPSO defines potential high risk or high profile complaints as those that may:
+The SPSO defines potential high-risk or high-profile complaints as those that may:

-- > involve a death or terminal illness - involve serious service failure, for example major delays in providing, or repeated failures to provide, a service - generate significant and ongoing press interest - pose a serious risk to local authority operations - present issues of a highly sensitive nature, for example concerning: - immediate homelessness - a particularly vulnerable person - child protection.
+- > involve a death or terminal illness

+- involve serious service failure, for example major delays in providing, or repeated failures to provide, a service

+- generate significant and ongoing press

+- > pose a serious risk to an organisation's operations

+- present issues of a highly sensitive nature, for example concerning:

+- a particularly vulnerable person

+- child protection.

-[The RSL may provide further guidance or examples in relation to high risk/high profile complaints.
+The organisation may provide further guidance or examples in relation to high-risk/high-profile complaints.
 This can be inserted here or be included in an annex to this document.]